How do I order ESA products?

 Our first national charter representative hoped to be able to keep a national registry of all student members.
 This has been impossible to do as we do not have the necessary staff to keep this kind of record.
 We do keep a registry of all chapters and the active ones are posted to this web page.
 We will however, keep a list of the Omega Chapter members since it is a chapter of ESA.

 Does ESA's National Chapter provide by-laws for chapters?

 As home schoolers, we wanted to be "home school friendly" and allow each individual chapter to establish its own by-laws.
 The Alpha Chapter gladly shares its by-laws upon request.

 Are weekly meetings required?

 Some chapters cover an entire state and weekly or even monthly meetings may be impossible.
 It is our hope that each chapter will hold meetings on a regular basis as it is one of the goals of the honor society for students to hold offices and learn to work together to promote common goals.
 Our Alpha Chapter meets the third Friday of each month.
 We have service projects and activities at other times during the months.
 One year we did meet twice a month, but because so many of students have to drive in for the meetings, we decided to return to the once a month schedule.
-This has worked well for us for the last eight years.
+This has worked well for us for the last ten years.

 Who is eligible for ESA membership?